- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 South Korea: Perspectives on Chinese New Net Control Laws

-In Advocacy, Anonymity, China, Feature, Freedom of Expression, Internet governance, Law, Privacy, Regulation, South Korea, Southeast Asia
+In Advocacy, Anonymity, China, Feature, Free Expression, Internet governance, Law, Privacy, Regulation, South Korea, Southeast Asia

 On December 28, 2012, the Chinese government approved a set of new net control laws that would make it compulsory for internet intermediaries such as Internet Service Providers (ISP) and Online Service Providers (OSP) to enforce users’ real name registration.
 In South Korea, a similar online real name registration policy has been in place since 2005, but with little success and eventual failures.
 In this post, we will examine the South Korean experiment and see the lessons Chinese netizens can learn from it.